The Birth of Jesus

-Jesus Apostles New Found Courage: After the crucifixion, Jesus' apostles hid behind locked doors, terrified they would be executed next.
+Jesus Apostles New Found Courage: After the crucifixion, Jesus' Apostles hid behind locked doors, terrified they would be executed next.
 But something changed them from cowards to bold preachers.
 Anyone who understands human character knows people do not change that much without some major influence.
-That influence was seeing their Master, bodily risen from the dead.
-Christ appeared to them in the locked room, on the shore of the Sea of Galilee, and on the Mount of Olives.
+That influence was seeing Jesus risen from the dead.
+Jesus appeared to them in the locked room, on the shore of the Sea of Galilee, and on the Mount of Olives.
 After seeing Jesus alive, Peter and the others left the locked room and preached the risen Christ, unafraid of what would happen to them.
 They quit hiding because they knew the truth.
 They finally understood that Jesus is God incarnate, who saves people from sin.

 Changed Lives of James and Others: Changed lives are more proof of the resurrection.
 James, the brother of Jesus, was openly skeptical that Jesus was the Messiah.
 Later James became a courageous leader of the Jerusalem church, even being stoned to death for his faith.
 Why?
 The Bible says the risen Christ appeared to him.
 What a shock to see your own brother, alive again, after you knew he was dead.
 James and the apostles were effective missionaries because people could tell these men had touched and seen the risen Christ.
 With such zealous eyewitnesses, the early church exploded in growth, spreading west from Jerusalem to Rome and beyond.
 For 2,000 years, encounters with the resurrected Jesus have changed lives.

 Large Crowd of Eyewitnesses: A large crowd of more than 500 eyewitnesses saw the risen Jesus Christ at the same time.
 The Apostle Paul records this event in 1 Corinthians 15:6.
 He states that most of these men and women were still alive when he wrote this letter, about 55 A.D.
-Undoubtedly, they told others about this miracle.
+Undoubtedly, they told others about this miracle and who is Jesus.
 Today, psychologists say it would be impossible for a large crowd of people to have had the same hallucination at once.
-Smaller groups also saw the risen Christ, such as the apostles, and Cleopas and his companion.
-They all saw the same thing, and in the case of the apostles, they touched Jesus and watched Him eat food.
-The hallucination theory is further debunked because after the ascension of Jesus into heaven, sightings of Him stopped.
+Smaller groups also saw the risen Christ, such as the Apostles, Cleopas and his companion.
+They all saw the same thing, and in the case of the Apostles, they touched Jesus and watched Him eat food.
+The hallucination theory is further debunked because after the ascension of Jesus into heaven, public sightings of Him stopped.

 Conversion of Paul: The conversion of Paul records the most drastically changed life in the Bible.
 As Saul of Tarsus, he was an aggressive persecutor of the early church.
 When the risen Christ appeared to Paul on the road to Damascus, Paul became Christianity's most determined missionary.
 He endured five floggings, three beatings, three shipwrecks, a stoning, poverty, and years of ridicule.
-Finally the Roman emperor Nero had Paul beheaded because the apostle refused to deny his faith in Jesus.
+Finally the Roman emperor Nero had Paul beheaded because the Apostle refused to deny his faith in Jesus.
 What could make a person willingly accept, even welcome such hardships?
-Christians believe the conversion of Paul came about because he encountered Jesus Christ who had risen from the dead.
+Christians believe the conversion of Paul came about because he truly had encountered Jesus Christ, whom had risen from the dead.